UK Broker Cost Calculator

 - Dividend withholding tax

-- Tiered FX rates (HL and AJ Bell FX drops for larger trades)
+- Tiered FX rates (HL, AJ Bell, Barclays FX drops for larger trades)

-- HL regular monthly investing deal — commission waived entirely
+- HL regular monthly investing — commission waived entirely

 - Rebates, cashback, or referral bonuses